 How often am I assessed?

 If you require additional support, we can arrange additional visits per month to support you.
-This will be by a qualified teacher and support is available via Video Calling software.

 Where does the assessment take place?